Schuylkill Acts & Impacts

 An Expedition to Inspire Watershed Action

 An expedition to inspire watershed action, our Schuylkill Acts & Impacts program engages students from communities within the Schuylkill River Watershed in a hands-on service-learning experience.
-The 2022 program is currently full.
-Check back for details in January 2023 for the summer of 2023 trip.
+The 2023 application is available here.

 A program made possible by Fairmount Water Works (FWW) and its partners, Schuylkill Headwaters Association (SHA) and Stroud Water Research Center (Stroud)